Get

 Cats are perfectionists in grooming, dedicating plenty of time each day to removing loose hair, dirt, and other debris from their coats.
 Catching your cat grooming several times per day isn’t abnormal, but if your cat is licking to the point of ripping their fur out, you are right to be alarmed.

 Cats who lick their fur off are likely suffering from a medical or behavioral issue.
 Common areas that cats groom excessively are their back, stomach, or inner legs.
-If you spot hairless patches on your cat’s skin, contact your vet right away to receive the proper diagnosis and treatment.
+If you spot hairless patches on your cat’s skin, contact a vet right away to receive the proper diagnosis and treatment.
 In the meantime, you can continue reading to learn about why cats lick their fur off.

 divider 1 paws